Of Commerce, Counsel & the Coin

 Government-facing AI platform

-The archetypal merger of intelligence-agency capital and commercial software.
-Its products run inside the US Department of Defense, the IDF's targeting cells in Gaza, the UK Home Office, NHS England, the Ukrainian drone command, and the consolidated federal data architecture.
-A single firm with the contact list of an empire.
+The archetypal fusion of intelligence-agency capital and commercial software sells into the US Department of Defense, the IDF’s targeting cells in Gaza, the UK Home Office, NHS England, the Ukrainian drone command, and the consolidated federal data architecture, so that a single firm now holds the contact list of an empire.

 Network